MadRoosterCro/modern_javascript_sandbox/README.md

 p.p.s.
 I will also show you how markdown works so your project/repo docummentation can look nicer.
 There is a lot of things you can do in markdown alone, here you can put links, thumbnails, tables, statistics, media etc.

 > NOTE: If you start live-server, don't get confused by the different lesson directories, it will host all of the directories in the root, so just pick the lesson you are working on and keep on rockin!

+p.p.p.s.
+It is getting ridiculous with the peepees, I know, but if you have any questions feel free to contact me on the socials!